drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_08.md

 #### After the lecture

-Students will be given reading and some practice exercises.
+Students given homework sheet 2 (obtaining normal form game equilibria)

 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to solve and represent a series of games.
+Assessment of the content covered in this lecture will be through examination questions asking student to obtain subgam equilibria for games.